ayoskovich/factorio/README.md

 - `helpers.ipynb`: Helpful functions that power the calculator, this is its own notebook to keep things organized.
 - `calc.ipynb`: Notebook for using functions, the interface for the calculator.
 All random / one off calculations can be done here.
+- `notes.md`: Some of my notes for the game itself.
-- `src/`: Folder containing jupyter notebooks converted to python, for ease of version control
+- `src/`: Folder containing jupyter notebooks converted to python, for ease of version control.